Shamanism during the Qing dynasty: The Beijing tangse

-In 1644, just a few months after the Qing seized the city of Beijing from the peasant rebels who had pushed the last emperor of the Ming dynasty to suicide, the Manchus constructed a new tangse in the city, modeled on the tangse of the former Qing capital Mukden.
-This "Manchu shamanist sanctuary," an octagonal building whose shape was specific to the Aisin Gioro clan, was located outside the Imperial City to the southeast, but still within the Inner City occupied by Bannermen, making it convenient for imperial visits.
+In 1644, just a few months after the Qing seized the city of Beijing from the peasant rebels led by Li Zicheng who had pushed the last emperor of the Ming dynasty to suicide, the Manchus constructed a new tangse in the city, modeled on the tangse of the former Qing capital Mukden.
+This "Manchu shamanist sanctuary", an octagonal building whose shape was specific to the Aisin Gioro clan, was located outside the Imperial City to the southeast, but still within the Inner City occupied by Bannermen, making it convenient for imperial visits.
 There, the emperor made offerings to Heaven and various other deities, including the horse spirit and the Manchu progenitor.
 Ethnic Han and Mongol peoples were strictly forbidden from entering this ritual area.

 The Qing state's main shamanistic ritual was performed at the tangse by the emperor on the first day of the New Year.
 In the Shunzhi (1644–1661), Kangxi (1662–1722), and Yongzheng (1723–1735) eras, this ceremony was the emperor's first activity on the first day of the New Year, but sometime during the Qianlong era (1736–1796) it fell to the second rank after private sacrifices to the Aisin Gioro ancestors.
 Even with this somewhat diminished importance, these shamanic rites continued to the end of the dynasty.

 The tangse was destroyed in 1900 by foreign powers in the aftermath of the Boxer Uprising as part of reprisals for the two-month siege of the international Legation Quarter.
 A new shrine was rebuilt inside the palace in December 1901.
 Its former site became part of the expanded Italian legation.
-Historian Mark Elliott notes that in today's Beijing, the old tangse would have been located on East Chang'an Avenue, "directly opposite the 'modern' wing of the Beijing Hotel."
+Historian Mark Elliott notes that in today's Beijing, the old tangse would have been located on East Chang'an Avenue, "directly opposite the 'modern' wing of the Beijing Hotel".

 Kunning Palace

 Daily shamanistic rites were also conducted in the women's quarters, in the Palace of Earthly Tranquility (坤寧宮 (Kunning gong)), a building located near the north gate of the Forbidden City, on the central axis of the palace complex.
 This palace had served as the Empress's residence under the Ming dynasty, but the Qing converted it for ritual use, installing a "spirit pole" to present sacrifices to heaven, changing the style of the windows, and setting up large cauldrons to cook sacrificial food.

 The shamans in the Kunning Palace were all women.
 In the Shunzhi era (1644–1661), the sacrifices were performed by the wives of Aisin Gioro men and by the emperor's consorts.
-After that, the shamanesses were selected from the wives of "imperial guards" (侍衛), high officials belonging to Gioro households registered in the "Upper Three Banners," which belonged directly to the emperor.
+After that, the shamanesses were selected from the wives of "imperial guards" (侍衛), high officials belonging to Gioro households registered in the "Upper Three Banners", which belonged directly to the emperor.
 These shamanesses (薩滿太太), who were assisted by eunuchs, were managed by the "Office of Shamanism" (神房), a bureau under the authority of the Imperial Household Department.
 Only members of the imperial clan could attend such ceremonies.